-If you have an Online Store 2.0 theme, such as Dawn, the free Shopify theme, then you can connect most metafields to your theme by using the theme editor.
+If you have an Online Store 2.0 theme, then you can connect most metafields to your theme by using the theme editor.
 If you're using vintage themes, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Expert to help you.
 Learn more about hiring Shopify Experts.

 Setting up new Metafields involves the following tasks:

 - Adding Metafield definitions to add fields for your specialized information to pages in your Shopify admin

 - Adding Metafield values to parts of your store, such as products or variants

 - Optional: Connecting Metafields to your theme to display specialized information on your online store